 A tissue (from latin texere = weave) is a group of cells that work together to carry out one or several functions in organisms such as plants and animals.
-The cells of a tissue are joined by direct cell-cell contact or by cell-extracellular matrix-cell binding.
-Every organ of the body is formed by several types of tissues.
-The part of science dealing with plant and animal tissues is known as Histology.
-It is mostly descriptive and use light and electron microscopy to describe tissue morphology.
-However, the anatomy and organization of tissues are essential to understand the normal physiology and pathology of the organs.
+These cells communicate and adhere to one another by direct cell-cell contacts and through intermediary molecules like those that form the extracellular matrix.
+Each organ of the body is formed by several types of tissues.
+The part of science dealing with plant and animal tissues is known as histology.
+It is a mostly descriptive discipline that uses light and electron microscopy to describe tissue morphology.
+The anatomy and organization of tissues are essential to understand the normal physiology and pathology of the organs.
 Histopathology is a branch of histology that deals with alterations and diseases of tissues.

 Epithelial tissue.
-It is made up of tightly packed cells with many cell-cell adhesion contacts.
+It is made up of tightly packed cells arranged in layers with many cell-cell adhesion junctions.
 Epithelium covers the external body surfaces and internal cavities.
-Furthermore, most glands develope from epithelial tissue.v
+Furthermore, epithelial cells form most glands of the body.

-Connective tissue.
-Different types of tissues form this group.
-The majority of them shows a well developed extracellular matrix, and many important functions of connective tissues rely on their extracellular matrices.
-Connective tissue cells are differentiated from mesenchymal cells and can be found all through the animal body.
+Connective tissues.
+They are a diverse group of tissues characterized by the prominence of the extracellular matrix, which performs salient roles in the tissue functions.
+Connective tissues differentiate from embryonary mesenchymal cells and can be found all through the animal body.
 Support, nutrition and storing are typical functions of connective tissues.
-Histologists further classified connective tissue in several tissues subtypes: connective proper (loose, dense, mesenchymal, gelatinous), adipose, cartilage, bone, and blood.
+Histologists further classify connective tissue in several subtypes: connective proper, adipose, cartilage, bone, and blood.

 Nervous tissue.
 Highly specialized cells in information processing (neurons and glia) form the nervous tissue.
-This tissue receives information coming from both internal and external environments.
-They process and integrate information and send the result to other neurons or to other cell types, typically to muscle cells.
+This tissue receives information coming from both internal and external environments, integrates such information and sends the result to other cells, or typically to muscle cells.